BuilderIO/builder/README.md

 ## What is it good for?

 - Landing pages
-- Marketing pages (Homepage, promotions, etc)
+- Marketing pages (Homepage, promotions, merchan dising, etc)
 - Content pages (About, FAQ, help, docs, etc)
 - Freedom from marketing teams that never stop asking for new things
 - Developers who are tired of pushing pixels